microsoft/nni/docs/en_US/NNICTLDOC.md

   * Description

-    Clean up the files created by nni in hdfs
+    Clean up all files created by nni in hdfs

   * Usage